Gomphus flavipes: Morphology

 As a medium-sized dragonfly G. flavipes is 50–55 mm long and with an average wingspan of 70–80 mm.
 The eyes are widely separated, this is a typical genus-specific feature, males have blue while females have green eyes.
 Both sexes have predominantly yellow legs and the males has thin angled appendages, while his 10th segment is entirely black dorsally.

 Behaviour and life cycle

-G. flavipes, as all dragonflies, are predators; they capture smaller insect in flight.
+Gomphus flavipes, as all dragonflies, are predators; they capture smaller insect in flight.
 Imagos are rarely seen, the easiest way to observe them is in the mating period or during the emergence of young adults.
 Mating usually takes place in June or July.
 During the day adult males search for females, far from the riverbank, in low altitude above the waterfront.
 If they successfully catch a female copulation takes place in the shelter of water edge willows.
 After fertilization females fly 20–30 cm above the water and lay eggs (one at a time or in a small packets) into the water.